 Please feel free to download and share with your friends.
 This unique PDF guide was written by me, Donald Robertson, with stunning artwork by our award-winning illustrator Zé Nuno Fraga and graphic designer Rocio de Torres.
-It provides the perfect introduction to the world of Marcus Aurelius as depicted in our new graphic novel Verissimus: The Stoic Philosophy of Marcus Aurelius, which you can preorder now from all good bookstores.
+It provides the perfect introduction to the world of Marcus Aurelius as depicted in our new graphic novel Verissimus: The Stoic Philosophy of Marcus Aurelius, which you can order now from all good bookstores.

 People often ask for a simple introduction to the life and philosophy of Marcus Aurelius, so we created one especially for you!
 This booklet draws on research conducted for several books I’ve written or edited about Marcus Aurelius and Stoicism.

 How to Think Like a Roman Emperor: The Stoic Philosophy of Marcus Aurelius (St. Martins)

 Verissimus: The Stoic Philosophy of Marcus Aurelius (St. Martins)